 Initial commissioning (often abbreviated Cx) occurs as part of the construction project close-out and the handover of an education facility to the owner-be that the city/borough or the school district.
-"Commissioning ensures that the new building operates as the owner intended and that building staff are prepared to operate and maintain its systems and equipment."
-The scope of work included in commissioning, along with the entities involved, is a matter of contractual agreement and can vary from project to project.
+"Commissioning ensures that the new building operates as the owner intended and that building staff are prepared to operate and maintain its systems and equipment."^{5 3} The scope of work included in commissioning, along with the entities involved, is a matter of contractual agreement and can vary from project to project.
 A key feature of any commissioning agreement should be the involvement of those who will be operating and maintaining the facility.

 The department recognizes the need for commissioning within the following building systems: mechanical, electrical, controls, bulk fuel, and building envelope.
 Much of the commissioning effort will be to optimize the inter-relation of components within these systems but there will also be cross-system coordination which is needed such as when occupancy sensors might control both lighting and ventilation systems.
 Because of this cross-discipline need, utilizing a certified commissioning agent is required on certain school capital projects with state-aid.
+A list of approved commissioning agent certifications is maintained on the department's Publications & Resources webpage under Project Planning and Design.